-Point cloud models obtained by surveying with high-precision laser scanning instruments have particular limitations from a computational point of view.
-Actually, it is not possible to directly associate the physical behavior of the model derived from a point cloud with a structural software.
+).
+Point cloud models obtained using a survey method incorporating high-precision laser scanning instruments have certain limitations from a computational point of view.
+In fact, it is not possible to directly associate the physical behaviour of the model derived from a point cloud using structural software.